Vishal-V/100-Days-of-ML-Code/README.md

 - Completed all lecture videos of Week 4 pertaining to deep neural networks
 - Working on the programming assignments
 - Completed assignment 1

+### Day 26 (4-10-18) Cat-notCat classifier from scratch
+- Working on a cat-notCat binary classifier using a deep neural net